 What about overworking might be causing heart disease, specifically?

-In 2015, the Finnish Institute of Occupational Health published the largest ever study of the correlation between working patterns and alcohol consumption.
+Even back in 2015, the Finish Institute of Occupational Health published the largest ever study of the correlation between working patterns and alcohol consumption.
 In the study, a group of researchers put together a dataset of over 330,000 workers across 14 different countries.

 They found that 48 hours of work per week was the magic number: When people worked more than 48 hours per week, they were more likely to engage in "increased risky alcohol use."
 Risky alcohol use was defined as more than 14 drinks per week for women and more than 21 drinks per week for men.